PyWavelets/pywt/doc/index.rst

 Multilevel decomposition using ``wavedec``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+`(Please note the mode and level arguments order change in 0.1.6 version.)`

 The ``wavedec`` function performs 1D multilevel Discrete Wavelet Transform
 decomposition of given signal and returns ordered list of coefficients arrays